230541844/Don-t-cry/README.md

 # Project 2
-for this subject you are required to develop a technical solution for cput .As a group you will decide on the solution you wish to solve
+for this subject you are required to develop a technical solution for cput .As a group you will decide on the solution you wish to solve and nd how you wish to use ICT to address the problem.
+You are required to use JAVA to develop the solution and are expected to have a working system on conclusion of this subject.
+You will be required to work in groups of 6 as a project team – each team will produce a solution as a development team.